GoogleChrome/web.dev/src/site/content/en/blog/aurora-resource-inlining/index.md

 In this post we touched on some of the collaboration between Chrome and Web frameworks.
-If you're a framework author and you recognize some of the problems we tackled in your technology, we hope our findings would inspire you to apply similar performance optimizations.
+If you're a framework author and you recognize some of the problems we tackled in your technology, we hope our findings inspire you to apply similar performance optimizations.

 Find out more about the improvements at [web.dev/aurora](/aurora).
 You can find a comprehensive list of the optimization work we've been doing for Core Web